-- 3 sheets of Flip Chart paper for each group with one of the following questions written on each one: - 1 Flip Chart has the question "How does our group uphold the Oath?" - 1 Flip Chart has the question "When does our group not uphold the Oath?" - 1 Flip Chart has the question "How could we shift to live more by the Oath?" - Marker for each participant or 3 post-it notes for each participant - Oath and Me worksheet for each participant - Pen for each participant - Small cardstock cut into wallet size cards-should be the size or slightly smaller than a credit card - Initiation Ceremony
+- 3 sheets of Flip Chart paper for each group with one of the following questions written on each one: - 1 Flip Chart has the question "How does our chapter uphold the Oath?" - 1 Flip Chart has the question "When does our chapter not uphold the Oath?" - o 1 Flip Chart has the question "How could we shift to live more by the Oath?" - Marker for each participant or 3 post-it notes for each participant - Oath and Me worksheet for each participant - Pen for each participant - Small cardstock cut into wallet size cards-should be the size or slightly smaller than a credit card - Initiation Ceremony

+- Prep the cardstock

+- Prepare the Flip Chart paper

-- Prep the cardstock - Review Third Degree of the Initiation Ceremony and be familiar with the meanings of the badge, particularly the cross-bar
+- Review Third Degree of the Initiation Ceremony and be familiar with the meanings of the badge, particularly the cross-bar